Flame Azalea Facts

 Flame Azalea Physical Description

-First of all, the stunning Flame Azalea represents a rather beautiful upright-branched deciduous shrub.
-Furthermore, it generally, under favorable conditions, attains a much larger physical size than related varieties.
-In fact, some specimens of the impressive species attain heights of up to 12 ft (3.65 m).
+The stunning Flame Azalea represents a stunningly beautiful upright-branched deciduous shrub.
+It also impresses due to it sheer size.
+This marvel of evolution also generally, under favorable conditions, at least, attains a much larger physical size than related varieties.

-However, its impressive physical statistics do not simply end with its mere height.
 That’s because, due to its somewhat unique growth patterns, individual plants often measure as much in width as they do in height.
-Therefore, the remarkable work of Nature develops a rather impressive appearance.
+This attribute alone distinguishes it from many relatives.
+The remarkable work of Nature thus develops a truly impressive appearance.

 - Kingdom: Plantae